 A bachelor’s degree is not required.
-However, more than 50% of the 2009 entering class held a bachelors degree.
 We welcome exceptional non-degree students to apply as long as they have completed a minimum of 62 semester hours or 89 quarter hours and meet minimum GPA requirement.

 What are the GPA requirements for admission?

-Students must have a minimum 2.5 GPA in math and science prerequisite courses and a 2.5 cumulative GPA for consideration.
-However, admissions to all colleges of pharmacy are highly competitive.
-The average GPA of the entering class was above 3.2.
+Students must have a minimum 2.50 GPA (on a 4.00 scale) for the following GPA's: Cumulative GPA, Prerequisite GPA and Math/Science GPA.
+Admissions to all colleges of pharmacy are highly competitive.
+The average GPA of the entering class was above 3.1.

 Is the Pharmacy College Admission Test (PCAT) Required?

-Students must take the PCAT no later than November 2013 for fall 2014 admission.
-Information on registration and test site locations can be found at www.pcatweb.info.
+Students must take the PCAT no later than January 2017 for fall 2017 admission.
+Information on registration and test site locations can be found at HERE.
 The CSU Code is 041.